 Jonathan Demme?!
 Eh, who cares.

-Jonathan Demme, who the credit identifies as playing “Matt,” went on to direct the Talking Heads movie Stop Making Sense, Married to the Mob, and the Academy Award-winning The Silence of the Lambs (1991), which became one of only three films to win Academy Awards in all five major categories, including Best Director.
+Jonathan Demme (1944-2017), who the credit identifies as playing “Matt,” went on to direct the Talking Heads movie Stop Making Sense (1984) Married to the Mob (1988), and The Silence of the Lambs (1991), which became one of only three films to win Academy Awards in all five major categories, including Best Director.

 Right now, I’m learning that even though this movie is about eighty minutes long, it feels like Berlin Alexanderplatz.